-How expanding interests helps those with ASD – The LILA Principle
+How expanding interests helps those on the autism spectrum – The LILA Principle

 LILA in action: reading, music and ballet

 My husband, Ron, and I have been avid readers for many years and buy books every month.
 We have always allowed both of our children access to any book on our shelves.
 Occasionally, I buy audio books for Ron to listen to while driving.
 A few years ago, I bought him Bob Barker’s biography Priceless Memories; Ron put it on a shelf when he was done with it.
 Six years ago, Marc found that audio book and began to listen it with great interest as he knew Bob Barker’s voice from the Price is Right game show.
 I decided to get him the book version as well to see what he would do.
 He started the CD over again and followed along with the book, running his finger along the text.
 He never made a mistake or got behind with turning pages so I knew he was able to read the text.
 After completing the book with the CD, Marc started reading the book aloud without the CD accompaniment.

 Marc was most interested in celebrities.
 He would find different interviews on You Tube, then ask to read their book.
 I kept the teaming of the book and audio CD for the next 3 titles he wanted.
 By the fourth title, Marc just wanted to read aloud without having to hear the CD at all.
 Our avid reader was born!
 Marc now reads a biography every week that is 200 – 300 pages long.
 He can’t read silently in his head, only aloud.
 He devotes 2 – 3 hours a day to reading on the weekend when school is on, daily during the holidays.
 He has read biographies on Bill Clinton, Betty White, Dick Van Dyck, Celine Dion, Bob Newhart, Queen Elizabeth and dozens of others.
 Marc was also fortunate to have a work experience placement in high school at the local library, which gave him access to all kinds of books that he began to sign out and read.